Mil-leon/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: Add Customer**
+**Use case: Add Client**

 <u>MSS</u>

-1. User types add customer command into PowerBake
+1. User types add client command into PowerBake
-2. PowerBake adds customer details
+2. PowerBake adds client details

     Use case ends.

-**Use case: Delete Customer**
+**Use case: Edit Client**

 <u>MSS</u>

+1. User types edit client command with details into PowerBake
+2. PowerBake updates the client details

+   Use case ends.

+<u>Extensions</u>

+* 1a.
+Index is invalid
+  * 1a1.
+PowerBake prints error message

+  Use case ends.

+* 1b.
+No fields are specified for editing
+  * 1b1.
+PowerBake prints error message

+  Use case ends.

+* 1c.
+Format of edited fields is invalid
+  * 1c1.
+PowerBake prints error message

+  Use case ends.

+**Use case: Delete Client**

+<u>MSS</u>

-1. User types delete customer command (with index) into PowerBake
+1. User types delete client command (with index) into PowerBake
-2. PowerBake delete customer details
+2. PowerBake delete client details

     Use case ends.